design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docCF/control_flow.md

 **Description:** Inserts a 'While' loop statement.
 The body of the loop can be executed zero or more times.

-## Break
+## Break-loop

-**Description:** Inserts a 'Break' statement into the body of either a 'For-each' loop or a 'While' loop.
-When the 'Break' is executed, execution will break out of the loop and procedure to the next line of code immediatley after the loop statement.
-The 'Break' statement os typically nested inside a conditional 'If' statement.
+**Description:** Inserts a 'Break-loop' statement into the body of either a 'For-each' loop or a 'While' loop.
+When the 'Break-loop' is executed, execution will break out of the loop and procedure to the next line of code immediatley after the loop statement.
+The 'Break-loop' statement is typically nested inside a conditional 'If' statement.

-## Continue
+## Continue-loop

-**Description:** Inserts a 'Continue' statement into the body of either a 'For-each' loop or a 'While' loop.
-When the 'Continue' is executed, execution will skips the subsequent lines of code in the loop body and continue with the next iteration of the loop.
-The 'Continue' statement is typically nested inside a conditional 'If' statement.
+**Description:** Inserts a 'Continue-loop' statement into the body of either a 'For-each' loop or a 'While' loop.
+When the 'Continue-loop' is executed, execution will skips the subsequent lines of code in the loop body and continue with the next iteration of the loop.
+The 'Continue-loop' statement is typically nested inside a conditional 'If' statement.

 ## Return